-Minimum Viable Product: Your ultimate guide to MVP (+great examples)
+Your ultimate guide to Minimum Viable Product (+great examples)

 Minimum Viable Product (MVP) is useful product strategy that is loved and used by many lean startup practitioners around the world.
 Many entrepreneurs, however, end up with MVPs that don’t land anywhere near their expectations.
 Their MVPs have very low conversion rates and no paying customers.

-To make it easy for you, I have divided it into two parts.
+I have divided it into two parts to make it easier for you.
 In part one, we are going to discuss problem discovery and smoke test development- things that are better done before you build your actual MVP.
 In part two we’ll define and discuss advanced lean principles and strategies that will be useful when developing your “high-fidelity” Minimum Viable Product.

 Deconstructing your idea into a business canvas/business plan

 So, before anything, you have formed the business idea in your mind.
 You have estimated the potential market size of your idea.
 You have an idea an idea of who your customers might be.
-You have defined your revenue model etc. As “The Startup owner’s manual” defines it, you have basically deconstructed your grand vision into the nine parts using the Business Model Canvas.
+You have defined your revenue model etc. As “The Startup owner’s manual” defines it, you have basically deconstructed your grand vision into the nine parts using the Business Model Canvas (Petri’s canvas the more advanced version of it, by the way, worth checking it out).

 Then you probably ran experiments to test your “problem” hypotheses.
 This stage is critical and the MVP without the clear problem statement is bound to fail.
 Usually, this is the stage where the most startups fail.
 They create a landing page in hopes of testing the problem/solution fit.
 Kinda taking a shortcut without doing proper problem interviews, whereas they should be concentrating on the problems of their customers first.
 The result?
 Very low click-through rates.